SpeckNoob/Nokotan-Enjoyers-V2/README.md

 |  Dead Band |   5µs  |

-The MG90S micro servo motor is a good choice for robots because it provides accurate and reliable position control in a compact, lightweight package.
-Its metal gears make it stronger and more durable than many other micro servos, allowing it to handle repeated movement and moderate loads without wearing out quickly.

 <img width="698" height="343" alt="image" src="https://github.com/user-attachments/assets/6ee0966f-861a-400f-babe-f5133c9d5492" />

 The motor is placed on the top with the gear that moves the belt.